ewired/gjs-guide/docs/guides/gtk/3/04-running-gtk.md

 ...
 ```

 The second import line actually imports Gtk.
 This allows use to use all of Gtk's widgets and classes.
 It is declared with `const` because an import, by convention, should never change values.
-We are importing from `imports.gi` because GTK+ is part of the `gi` (gobject-introspection) collection.
+We are importing from `imports.gi` because GTK is part of the `gi` (gobject-introspection) collection.

 ```js{3}
 ...